ga-chicago/adi-admissions/README.md

 ## Minimum Laptop System Requirements

 These requirements are the *minimum*. **If you are unsure of how to check, let us know and we'll connect you with an instructor!** You _should_ be comfortable (and have used) the operating system you choose; we will be able to support Java/Android specific issues on your system but not every aspect of the operating system.
 Your class' instructional staff teaches on a Mac but Android Studio is identical on every operating system.
+Any system older than 5 years old will *run slow at times; blame Moore's Law.*

 #### Windows